 April 7, 1978

-Ozzie Smith is the greatest fielding shortstop of all time, and he began establishing that claim in his four seasons in San Diego.
+Ozzie Smith is the greatest fielding shortstop of all time, and his superlative play began in his four seasons with the San Diego Padres.

 San Diego is where Smith made his greatest play — on a ground ball up the middle by Atlanta’s Jeff Burroughs, just 10 games into his rookie season.
 “He hit a ball back up the middle that everybody thought was going into center field,” Smith said.
 “I instinctively broke to my left and dove behind second.
 As I was in the air, the ball took a bad hop and caromed behind me, but I was able to catch it with my bare hand.
 I hit the ground, bounced back up and threw Burroughs out at first.”